Photoshop Watermark Methods: What Breaks in Real Work

 That matters because a practical Photoshop watermark workflow is rarely only about putting text on one file.
 Real jobs often include client proofs, web exports, branded previews, or social images where consistency matters as much as speed.

-Walkthrough of the free version of the plugin in Photoshop.
+Walkthrough of the free version of Watermark in Photoshop.

 Compared with manual methods or actions alone, a dedicated plugin is easier to repeat because the controls are designed for watermarking first, not adapted from a more general Photoshop automation feature.